--- Transfers to both UC/CSU --IGETC Area(s): 4F --CSU Area(s): D6 investigates the ways in which women have wielded power while holding little authority.
+This course examines the history of women in the United States from pre-contact to the present, using a gendered, multi-cultural perspective.
+It investigates the ways in which women have wielded power while holding little authority.
 Perceptions about women, and how this knowledge relates to women's actual experiences are explored, specifically looking at the political, social, medical, legal and gendered representations of women's experiences.
-Prerequisite: None.
-Recommended Preparation: